anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     Yet this binding is only valid in the context of the TLS session established with the registrar acting as the EST server and typically also as an RA.
-So even such a cryptographic binding of the authenticated pledge identity to the CSR is not visible nor verifiable to authorization points outside the registrar, such as a RA in the backend.
+So even such a cryptographic binding of the authenticated pledge identity to the CSR is not visible nor verifiable to authorization points outside the registrar, such as a (second) RA in the backend.
-    What the registrar must do is to authenticate and pre-authorize the pledge and to indicate this to the RA by signing the forwarded certificate request with its private key and a related certificate that has the id-kp-cmcRA extended key usage attribute.
+    What the registrar must do is to authenticate and pre-authorize the pledge and to indicate this to the (second) RA by signing the forwarded certificate request with its private key and a related certificate that has the id-kp-cmcRA extended key usage attribute.

-    {{RFC7030, Section 2.5}} sketches wrapping PKCS#10-formatted CSRs
+    {{RFC7030, Section 2.5}} sketches wrapping PKCS #10-formatted CSRs
     with a Full PKI Request message sent to the `"/fullcmc"` endpoint.
     This would allow for source authentication at message level, such that the registrar could forward it to external RAs in a meaningful way.